 Usage Intensity: Machines running 24/7 in high-volume production wear out faster than those used intermittently.

-Maintenance Quality6: Regular maintenance, such as oil analysis and component inspections, can extend machine life Top Maintenance Tips to Boost Molding Machine Performance.
+Maintenance Quality: Regular maintenance, such as oil analysis and component inspections, can extend machine life Top Maintenance Tips to Boost Molding Machine Performance.

 Material Compatibility: Abrasive materials like glass-filled plastics accelerate wear on components like barrels and screws, shortening lifespan How long can injection molding machines generally last?